pletfix/docs/en/lifecycle.md

 2. Execute Bootstraps

-    After loading the services the bootstrap, which defined in `config/boot/bootstrap.php` (and in enabled plugins), will be executed:
+    After loading the services the bootstraps, which are defined in `config/boot/bootstrap.php` (and in enabled plugins), will be executed:

         /*
          * Bootstrap the framework